pdsam/feup-lpoo/docs/README.md

 -->
 A few code smells we can already point out are:

-1. The BoardController Class should not be reading input, this should be a responsibility for the view.
+0. The BoardController Class should not be reading input, this should be a responsibility for the view.
 As we are intending to give the option of using either Swing or Lanterna.
 Both frameworks have different ways of handling input, so input handling is better suited to be handled by the view that will then send the appropriate messages to the controller.
 If we choose to keep the input handling in the controller, then the best option can be to create an abstract input handler class that can then be specialized into each of the frameworks, but this can cause the problem of the view not matching the respectie input handler that is being used, other than the fact that it introduces the Parallel Inheritance Hierarchies code smell.
+### Switch Statements
+### Parallel Inheritance Hierarchies
+### Duplicate Code
+### Lazy class - null object
+### Data class
+### Controller Middle Man

 ## Testing Results